 Natural gas is much cleaner than coal, diesel, or gasoline.
 In fact, natural gas is the cleanest fossil fuel and a highly efficient form of energy.
 The U.S. Energy Information Administration said that natural gas is twice as clean as coal.

-Natural gas has a lower carbon content and fewer impurities than other fuels, and produces less sulfur dioxide (a primary cause of acid rain) and other pollutants.
-Natural gas produces 22 to 29 percent less greenhouse gas emissions than diesel- or gasoline-powered vehicles, respectively.
+Natural gas has less carbon and fewer impurities than other fuels, so it produces less sulfur dioxide (a primary cause of acid rain) and other pollutants.
+Natural gas also produces 25 percent fewer greenhouse gas emissions than diesel or gasoline.

-For instance, carbon monoxide (CO) and nitrogen oxides (NOx) are reduced by more than 90 and 60 percent, respectively, and carbon dioxide (CO2), a greenhouse gas, is reduced by 30 to 40 percent.
+Natural gas reduces carbon monoxide (CO) emissions by 90 percent and nitrogen oxides (NOx) aby more than 60 percent.
 When used in medium- and heavy-duty engines, CO and particulate matter (PM) reductions of over 90 percent, and NOx reductions of over 50 percent, have been demonstrated compared to diesel engines.